Soft-Horse/Discord-Bot/README.md

        2.A bit amount of knowledge about Vs code IDE 3.A bit amount of knowledge about Node.js

-Good luck and have fun
+Good luck and have fun.